Moving your car can damage your case and make it difficult to successfully make a personal injury claim and obtain

 Protecting Your Insurance Claim

-- Once you have determined the extent of the injuries, moved your vehicles, and exchanged contact information you should try to take some of these steps to make the insurance claims process go smoothly.
+- Once you have determined the extent of the injuries and exchanged contact information you should try to take these steps to make the insurance claims process go smoothly.

 - Document damage by taking pictures

 - Contact your insurance company as soon as possible to notify them of the accident and begin the claims process

 - Answer questions from the police and your insurance company

 - Contact a car accident attorney